- Deposit Bonus: 50% up to $500

 Minor events have much lower ceilings.
 Low limits reinforce WagerWeb being geared towards fans, not professionals.
 There doesn’t seem to be a lot of wiggle room with their limits, and they aren’t aggressively seeking high rolling clients.

 Live Sports Betting

 WagerWeb’s live betting section is more than adequate.
-Games you’d expect to be present are, and most major events are available for in-play action.
+Games that you would expect to see are always offered and most major events are available for in-play action.
 The site is equipped and optimized for easy minute-by-minute bets.

-While they don’t really do to set themselves apart in terms of live betting, they’re also not behind the times.
-Their average live betting (which functions at a high level), serves the needs of most players.
+While they don’t do too much to set themselves apart in terms of live betting, they’re also not behind the times.
+Their in-play betting functions at a high level and serves the needs of most players.